colinta/chomsky/README.rst

 and no less characters.
 The other classes also provide this min/max length calculation.
 But this provides only a modest performance increase.

-The ``Prev`` matcher does not require that the previous token be an instance of the specified matcher, only that the buffer previous to the current location match.
+The ``PrevIs`` matcher does not require that the previous token be an instance of the specified matcher, only that the buffer previous to the current location match.
 The buffer is rolled back until a match is found, or until the beginning of the buffer is reached.
+Sound resource intensive?
+Consider ``PrevIsNot``!
+It looks backwards, hoping that the buffer *never* matches, no matter how far back it goes.

 ``NextIs``::